Shanghai trying to find people who crossed coronavirus patient from Iran

 The patient, who has not been identified, was diagnosed in Zhongwei, a city in the northwestern region of Ningxia, some 2,000 km (1,240 miles) away, on Wednesday.

 Authorities in Zhongwei said the patient arrived in Shanghai on Feb.
 20 after flying from Iran via Moscow.
-The patient then traveled to Zhongwei via the city of Lanzhou by train.
+The patient then travelled to Zhongwei via the city of Lanzhou by train.

 Reporting by David Stanway; Editing by Tom Hogue